BenTopping/psd-status/service/README.md

       You may also want to create the default test schema at this point which can be done by running `CREATE DATABASE psd_status_test;`

+- Setup seed data:
+      To setup seed data (protocols and users) use the `seed_data.py` script This can be achieved by running this from the service folder:

+      pipenv shell

+      python3 ./seed_data.py

 - Setup dummy data:

       We recommend you setup dummy data using the `dummy_data.py` script